|Row covers over tomato cages.|

 |Row cover clipped to top of pvc frames.|

 Down here, it's High Summer that's not fit for man nor beast.
 From about July until the end of September, it's so hot outside that things stress so much that they don't really grow - they just exist, dormantly waiting for temperatures to cool off again in fall.
 We use shade cloth, seaweed, and mulch to help things get through 'til fall, kind of like Northerners using mulch, row covers, and plastic to hold mature crops for winter harvesting.
-Due to the nature of cold season things and warm season things, we don't get to harvest anything during this time like our Northern neighbors do.
+Due to the nature of cold season things and warm season things, sometimes we don't get to harvest much during this time like our Northern neighbors do.
 Our plants are just hanging in there, sweating, stressing, waiting - just like us.

 So we have two incredibly short frost-free growing seasons broken up by the interminable heat.
 When you think of it that way, you'll see that we have to get a jump on things in Spring in order to beat the heat.
 And we have to make plans to protect things into the Fall and even Early Winter in order to maximize our harvest.